-Once this is done, all you need is the PUBLIC bitcoin address for the wallet and obviously the private key that serves as password for the wallet.
+Once this is done, all you need is the PUBLIC bitcoin address for the wallet and obviously the private key that serves as the password for the wallet.
 Once you download the wallet (for a self-hosted wallet), get a copy of your wallet.dat file on your thumb drive and print a copy.
-This prevent you from losing Bitcoins if the computer ever crashes.
+This prevents you from losing Bitcoins if the computer ever crashes.

 Read this article on Bitcoin wallets.

 Mining pools comprise of individual miners combining their computing power to make more Bitcoins.
 Going it all alone is tricky for making some money because Bitcoins are awarded in blocks, usually 12.5 at a time, and going it all alone might not make you any money at all.

 In a pool, miners share out the algorithms such that everybody has smaller and easier algorithms to solve and then all the combined work makes it more likely to solve the bigger algorithm and earn Bitcoins that the people mining them share out, minus the fees for the pool.
 In a pool, you can make good returns for as long as it is a good pool.